lucky-wolf/DW2-XL/README.md

 ## Latest Changes

 ### v1.18.1
+- Removed planetary gravitic facilities (cause weird behavior)
 - Fixed Corvidian v2,v3 resistance (was 1 lower than it should have been)
-- Removed planetary gravitic facilities (cause weird behavior)
 - Fixed missing cost to upgrading fighter bases and other planetary defenses
 - Fixed cost of specialized hull research
 - Fixed glitch that was causing Planetary Pulsed Beam Defense not to have a weapon associated to it
 - Fixed Trace Jammers to offer 4% increments to jamming

-TODO: adjust turtle shields & reactors to better fit XL (both are weak as they progress)

 ### v1.18.0
 - Updated for 1174 beta